hypernumbers/learn_elisp_the_hard_way/contents/lesson-5-1-elisp-in-files.rst

 For a shared production package (ie one that everyone on a particular machine will need access to) the install directory would be somewhere in the shared path space (ie a directory like ``/usr/share/emacs23/site-lisp/``).
 The convention is that there are ``site-lisp`` directories for all versions of Emacs as well a for specific versions.
 Upgrades of the base Emacs operator can cause some packages to fail.

-For this lesson we will store our eLisp files locally.
+For this lesson we will store our Elisp files locally.
 Conventionally this is done in a directory called ``.emacs.d``.
 Best practice says that we don't not add ``.emacs.d`` to the ``load-path``, but we can create a sub-directory under that and add it.

 Create a subdirectory called ``omars-dir`` in ``~/.emacs.d/`` and inside that create a file called ``myomar.el``.